-The proposed impoundment closure activities will be subject to both federal and state (Tennessee Division of Air Pollution Control) regulations.
+The proposed impoundment closure activities and ancillary facilities and actions would be subject to both federal and state (Tennessee Division of Air Pollution Control) regulations.
 These regulations impose permitting requirements and specific standards for expected air emissions.

 Under the No Action Alternative, no impoundment closure activities would occur and there would be no additional construction activities or transport of borrow or CCR materials.
 Therefore, no impacts to air quality are expected.